DHTMLX/docs-suite/docs/grid/api/grid_beforecolumnshow_event.md

 @signature: {'beforeColumnShow: (col: object) => boolean | void;'}

 @params:
-- col   object  an object with a column configuration
+`col: object` - an object with a column configuration

 @returns:
-- result	boolean		false - to prevent a column from being shown, otherwise true
+Return `false` to prevent a column from being shown; otherwise, `true`.

 @example:
 grid.events.on("BeforeColumnShow", function(column){